Schur-Positivity of Short Chords in Matchings: Introduction

 Enumerative properties of short chords in perfect matchings were studied extensively.
-The distribution of the number of short chords in perfect matchings appears in Entry A079267 of the OEIS~\cite{oeis}, and was analyzed for example by Killpatrick and Cameron~\cite{killpatrick2020statistics}.
-McSorley and Feinsilver~\cite{bessel_polynomials_mathcings} discovered that short chords of matchings are closely related to the Bessel polynomials, as will be discussed in Section~\ref{subsec:schur coefficients bessel}.
+The distribution of the number of short chords in perfect matchings appears in entry A079267 of the OEIS~\cite{oeis}, and was analyzed for example by Cameron and Killpatrick~\cite{killpatrick2020statistics}.
+McSorley and Feinsilver~\cite{bessel_polynomials_mathcings} discovered that short chords of matchings are closely related to Bessel polynomials, as will be discussed in Section~\ref{subsec:schur coefficients bessel}.

 The study of short chords of matchings is also motivated by the involutive length and its corresponding poset studied by Adin, Postnikov and Roichman~\cite{gelfand_involutions}.
 Related posets derived from the Bruhat order were studied by Richardson and Springer~\cite{richardson1990bruhat}, Hultman~\cite{hultman2008twisted}, Deodhar and Srinivasan~\cite{deodhar2001statistic} and others, motivated by the topology of linear algebraic groups (see~\cite{hultman2008twisted} for details).
 Further discussion on the algebraic motivations can be found in Section~\ref{subsec:schreier graph of perfect matchings}.